 What Is Plantar Fasciitis?

 Plantar fasciitis is an inflammation of the band of tissue (the plantar fascia) that extends from the heel to the toes.
+More than two million patients are treated for this condition every year.
 In this condition, the fascia first becomes irritated and then inflamed—resulting in heel pain.
-The symptoms of plantar fasciitis are

 People with plantar fasciitis often describe the pain as worse when they get up in the morning or after they’ve been sitting for long periods of time.
 After a few minutes of walking the pain decreases, because walking stretches the fascia.
 For some people, the pain subsides but returns after spending long periods of time on their feet.